ColdCaseFiler/coldcasefiler.github.io/_places/place.md

 ---
 layout: project
-title: 'Hydejack Site'
+title: Murder Site
-caption: Dogfooding Hydejack to sell Hydejack.
+caption: Location of the murder.
 ---